Boom Boom Kid (band)

-Boom Boom Kid is a hardcore band from Argentina.
+Boom Boom Kid (BBK) is a hardcore band from Argentina.
 This band has influences of rockabilly, psychobilly and salsa.
 The group was formed in 2001 by musician Carlos Rodríguez; after the separation of Fun People.
-The name, "Boom Boom Kid" (hereinafter BBK); it is also the stage name of Rodriguez.
+The name is also the stage name of Rodriguez.

 Biography

 This solo project started with the last Fun People album Angustia, no, no (2000) where the BBK single "Hold me/I Do" was attached.

 Subsequently, the debut LP Okey Dokey (2001) and multiple maxi singles and B-sides filled with oddities appeared, continuing a constant in the singer's career - a continuous and multi-format editing of his work in the case of BBK is entirely edited (in Argentina) by their label Ugly Records, created by Carlos himself.

 Subsequently BBK released their second LP Smiles from Chapanoland (2004) and an album that compiled some singles and B-sides entitled The many, many moods of Boom Boom Kid (2005).

 In 2009, they released their latest production entitled Frisbee.
 As of today, the band have released live material, EPs, compilations, books and seven-inch singles, etc.